control-toolbox/.github/profile/README.md

   Julia
 </a> packages for mathematical control and applications.

-The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to model and solve optimal control problems with ordinary differential equations by direct and indirect methods, both on CPU and GPU.
+The main package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to model and solve optimal control problems with ordinary differential equations by direct and indirect methods, both on CPU and GPU.

 ## Documentation